Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![Text input placeholder text don't](/images/textinput_placeholder_dont.svg)

 <docs-do-not>
-Avoid repeating the label as placeholder text since it is redundant information and does not inform the user of the format of information requested.
+Avoid repeating the same text used for the label as it is redundant information and does not inform the user of the format of information requested.
 </docs-do-not>

 </div>